dewebdes/partizan/README.md

 - **dom_xss_detector.cjs**: Identifies DOM-based XSS vulnerabilities by testing URL parameters for reflection in the page content.
 - **ddos_tester.cjs**: Simulates DDoS attacks and monitors target's response time, providing detailed logs and customizable payloads.
 - **fetchSpiderfootData.cjs**: Fetches data from SpiderFoot scans, organizes it into distinct log files, and ensures unique entries in each file as part of the **WIDE-RECON** approach.
+- **capture_screenshots.cjs**: Captures screenshots of specified hosts and saves them for further analysis.

 ## Contributing